-I fear greatly that this is sometimes forgotten.
+I am very afraid that this is sometimes forgotten.
 A beloved brother in Holland was speaking about the expectancy of faith being the true sign of the bride.
 I ventured to express a doubt.
 An unworthy bride, about to be married to a prince, might only be thinking of the position and the riches that she was to receive.
-The expectancy of faith might be strong, and true love utterly wanting.
-It is not when we are most occupied with prophetic subjects, but when in humility and love we are clinging close to our Lord and His brethren, that we are in the bride's place.
+The expectancy of faith might be strong and true love utterly lacking.
+It is not when we are most occupied with prophetic subjects, but when in humility and love we are clinging close to our Lord and His followers, that we are in the bride's place.
 Jesus refuses to accept our love except as it is love to His disciples.
 Waiting for His coming means waiting for the glorious coming manifestation of the unity of the body, while we seek here to maintain that unity in humility and love.
 Those who love most are the most ready for His coming.
-Love to each other is the life and beauty of His bride, the Church.
+Love to each other is the life and beauty of His bride, the church.

-And how is this to be brought about 1 Beloved child of God 1 if you would learn aright to wait for His Son from heaven, live even now waiting on God in heaven.
+And how is this to be brought about?
+Beloved child of God, if you want to learn how to properly wait for His Son from heaven, live even now waiting on God in heaven.
 Remember how Jesus lived ever waiting on God.
 He could do nothing of Himself.
 It was God who perfected His Son through suffering and then exalted Him.
-It is God alone who can give thee the deep spiritual life of one who is really waiting for His Son: wait on God for it.
-Waiting for Christ Himself is, oh, so different from waiting for things that may come to pass!
-The latter any Christian can do; the former, God must work in thee every day by His Holy Spirit.
-Therefore all ye who wait on God look to Him for grace to wait for His Son from heaven in the Spirit which is from heaven.
-And ye who would wait for His Son, wait on God continually to reveal Christ in you.
+It is God alone who can give you the deep spiritual life of one who is really waiting for His Son: wait on God for it.
+Waiting for Christ Himself is so different from waiting for things that may come to pass!
+The latter any Christian can do; the former, God must work in you every day by His Holy Spirit.
+Therefore, all you who wait on God, look to Him for grace to wait for His Son from heaven in the Spirit which is from heaven.
+And, you who want to wait for His Son, wait on God continually to reveal Christ in you.

-The revelation of Christ in us as it is given to them who wait upon God is the true preparation for the full revelation of Christ in glory.
+The revelation of Christ in us, as it is given to them who wait upon God, is the true preparation for the full revelation of Christ in glory.